 The Auditor's Estimate of LTF Revenues FY23/24 will be utilized to augment MTA operating costs.
+We understand this estimate is subject to revision.

 Senior Center Subsidy Program

 Senior Center operating budgets are not developed until later in the process.
 However, since 1996, MTA and Senior Centers have agreed to share equally in the percentage change in LTF funding available for transit operations.